Iulian277-University/PCom-Router-HW-1/README.md

 # Checksum via incremental update
 Using the following function, I am able to recompute the checksum wihtout needing to recalculate it from zero.

-This technique can be used only when substracting one from the TTL.
+This technique can be used only when substracting one from the TTL field.
 It's equivalent with adding 1 or 256 as appropriate to the checksum field in the packet, using one's complement addition. [[RFC documentation](https://www.rfc-editor.org/rfc/pdfrfc/rfc1141.txt.pdf)]

 ```c
     uint16_t recalculate_checksum(struct iphdr *ip_hdr)